waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The object is an Overpass type, it is generated by Overpass from OSM data and added to Overpass database by the "osm3s_query" program using "--rules" switch that reads settings from an XML formated file.
-The file is "areas.osm3s" which is included in the "rules" directory in my slackware overpass package "/usr/local/rules/".
+The file is "areas.osm3s" which is included in the "rules" directory in my Slackware overpass package "/usr/local/rules/".
 Another dispatcher instance has to be running with "--areas" switch in addition to the "--osm-base" instance, you can start that with: